saraswathikarthikeyan/OnlineShopping/README.md

 To run the project in the local, download the project as zipped folder from git https://github.com/saraswathikarthikeyan/OnlineShopping.git

-$ Place the folder in the local path.
+$ Place the folder in the local path/ your development environemnt.

-$ open the solution file "OnlineShopping.sln" in the in Visual Studio
+$ Inside the folder, open the solution file "OnlineShopping.sln" in the in Visual Studio

 $ Run the project - press the functional key : F5 (or)
                   - Debug -> Start debugging